Cane Corso Breed Guide

 Along with physical activity, mental stimulation is very important as well.
 You can do this through learning tricks, herding cattle, or athletic sports.

-A Cane Corso’s lifespan is anywhere from 10-12 years.
-This dog is categorized as a larger breed which tends to have a shorter lifespan compared to smaller dogs due to the fact that they age at a faster rate.
+A Cane Corso lifespan ranges anywhere from 10-12 years.
+Since this dog is categorized as a larger breed, Cane Corso life expectancy tends to be shorter compared to smaller dogs due to the fact that they age at a faster rate.